The MA in Science Writing Thesis and Careers Course

 The thesis process itself involves each student revising the best writing they completed in earlier courses.
 This revision is conducted throughout the thesis term with an individual thesis advisor.
 Students don’t write their thesis from scratch in the final course; they revise their best work into a collection or book that is heading toward publication.
 In effect, you are creating material that might wind up in your thesis from the moment you start the program.
 After several months of this revision process, the student presents a final draft to the program faculty for review.
 If approved, the student’s writing is polished into a final thesis filed with the university.
 If the Final Draft isn’t approved, the student continues revisions until it is.

-As this thesis process evolves through the term, students also engage in a regular online course that prepares them for a professional writing life.
-The goals of this group experience include: 1) A formal, written career plan that sets out how they will use their skills and knowledge to join the Community of Letters in science writing, 2) The editing and publication of a print or digital magazine that features excerpts of writing from students in the final course, and 3) The final exploration of writing business issues that include everything from job applications and accounting to advancement and life-long learning.
+As this thesis process evolves through the term, students also engage in a regular online course that prepares them for a professional and personal writing life.
+The goals of this group experience include: 1) A formal, written career plan that sets out how they will use their skills and knowledge to join the Community of Letters in science writing, 2) The exchange of thesis excerpts with classmates and sharing of suggestions for revision, 3) The final exploration of writing business issues that include everything from job applications and accounting to advancement and life-long learning.
 The class may involve guest speakers, career exercises, readings and other assignments.

 Students register for Thesis & Careers in Science Writing just like another course.
-Besides tuition, the Writing Program charges an additional course fee (approximately $150) to help pay for the class publication and other costs.
-Students should finish all cores, workshops, and electives before enrolling in the thesis course.
-Students who want to take a second course during the thesis term should request permission.
+Students are expected to finish all cores, workshops, and electives before enrolling in the thesis course.
+Students who want to take a second course during the thesis term or to complete thesis before their final semester should request permission.

 Students should complete a Thesis Planning Form at least one month before their thesis course starts – although students can submit it up to six months early.